Stegosaurus: Thagomizer (tail spikes)

 More recently, a study of the tail spikes by McWhinney et al., which showed a high incidence of trauma-related damage, lends more weight to the position that the spikes were indeed used in combat.
 This study showed that 9.8% of Stegosaurus specimens examined had injuries to their tail spikes.
 Additional support for this idea was a punctured tail vertebra of an Allosaurus into which a tail spike fits perfectly.
 The damage shows that the spike entered at an angle from below and displaced a piece of the process upward, remodeled bone on the underside of the process shows that an infection developed.
+Another Allosaurus specimen was killed when a tail spike impaled its pubis and led to a fatal infection.

 S. stenops had four dermal spikes, each about 60–90 cm long.
 Discoveries of articulated stegosaur armor show, at least in some species, these spikes protruded horizontally from the tail, not vertically as is often depicted.
 Initially, Marsh described S. ungulatus as having eight spikes in its tail, unlike S. stenops.
 However, recent research re-examined this and concluded this species also had four.